 Upper-division coursework counts toward the total number of required hours.
 You must complete a minimum of 30 hours of upper-division coursework on the semester system or 45 hours of upper-division coursework on the quarter system.

-We also recommend attaining conversational proficiency in a second language.
+We also encourage applicants to develop conversational proficiency in a second language.

-Applicants will be asked to provide prerequisite courses when filling out their secondary application.
-Prerequisites will be verified if the applicant is selected to interview.
+Applicants will report prerequisite coursework in the secondary application.
+Coursework will be verified for those selected to interview.

-University of Arizona students can refer to courses that have been approved and listed by Pre-Health Professions Advising Center in Colleges of Letters, Arts, and Science.
+Students at the University of Arizona may refer to courses approved by the Pre-Health Professions Advising Center in Colleges of Letters, Arts, and Science.

 Notes about core prerequisites: